 Once a teacher has assigned comprehension questions or a writing prompt to his or her class, students can log on to their Front Row accounts to complete the assignment.
 Teachers can assign articles in advance and can also assign multiple articles at once.
 For this article, I've assigned students the Martin Luther King, Jr. article.

-1) Students log on at https://student.frontrowed.com and select Assignments.
+1) Students log on at https://student.frontrowed.com and select Assignments at the bottom of the screen.

 2) Students choose the pending assignment listed under "Assignments" to complete.